PatelN123/Digital-Support-Notes/Presentations/Template/slides.md

 ### 🪱 Worms

-- Comes in the form of an email, text, message...
-- They contain a suspicious link and when clicked, it'll prompt your for information, however, the site may look somewhat realistic.
+- Comes in the form of an email, text, message, they usually contain a suspicious link and when clicked, it'll prompt your for information.
 - This can also result in a loss of data and denied access to systems.

 </div>